 Michael holds a deep interest in developing concert formats and styles that integrate large audience exchanges into live performances.
-Following this vision, he cofounded Golden Gate Music Bridge, a new initiative based in San Francisco that aims to provide public high school students with skills in leadership and community engagement through interactive chamber music concerts.
+Following this vision, he cofounded Golden Gate Music Bridge with fellow pianist Elizabeth Dorman, a new initiative based in San Francisco that aims to provide public high school students with skills in leadership and community engagement through interactive chamber music concerts.
 Michael is also a member of The Bridge Arts Ensemble.

 Michael is a Doctoral Candidate at Stony Brook University under Gilbert Kalish, where he served on the Pre-College music theory faculty and managed the undergraduate piano program, teaching chamber music and solo piano majors as Head Piano Teaching Assistant.
 Among other honors, Michael has been awarded the Theodore Rehl Prize by Lawrence University and the Gilbert Kalish Scholarship by Stony Brook University.
 Michael is also engaged in a wide variety of music making, including working with Electronic Media and Performance, Improvisation, Jazz, and Rock, always searching for a career that can connect and expand.